 Plus, there are other types of daily living activities that are not necessarily fundamental but necessary and related to independent functioning.
 These are called instrumental activities of daily living (IADLs).
 IADLs typically refer to the following types of activities:

 *Communicating on the phone or through other means

 ADLs and IADLs refer to non-medical types of tasks (except for administering medications).
 You’ll likely want to determine where you or your loved one need the most help and then identify whether those needs are mostly medical, ADL, or IADL needs.
-If you need clarification and assistance contact a home care nursing Delray Beach, FL families rely on like Expicare Nursing Agency to get more information and answers for your unique situation.
+If you need clarification and assistance contact a home care nursing Delray Beach, FL families rely on like Expicare Nursing to get more information and answers for your unique situation.